 "We so desperately need a president who will stand up and say 'these discussions will not even begin until you release Pastor Saeed and send him home,'" Cruz added, referencing Iranian American pastor Saeed Abedini, who has been imprisoned in Iran since 2012.

-Cruz described the on-going diplomatic efforts aimed at peacefully resolving the Iranian nuclear dispute as "reminiscent of Munich in 1938" and that "those who are leading this negotiation fundamentally don't understand who it is they are negotiating with."
+Cruz described Iran nuclear negotiations as "reminiscent of Munich in 1938" and contended that "those who are leading this negotiation fundamentally don't understand who it is they are negotiating with."
 He wildly claimed that the P5+1 (the five members of the U.N.
 Security Council plus Germany) think that it is "perfectly acceptable for Iran to have nuclear weapons, and they will be part of the rational community of nations.''